Since March 7th, Bali has reopened!

 The below conditions apply:

 - Upon arrival you buy the visa; The price is IDR 500,000 (by Mastercard, Visa or cash in IDR).
+This applies to adults and children.

 - Return ticket that shows that you will leave Indonesia again.

 Travelers from countries other than stated above will still need to apply for a Visit Visa B211A.
 This Visa is valid for 60 days and can be extended up to 4 times (each extension for 30 days).
+If you travel on the B211A visa, you have to install the Peduli Lindugi application on your phone.

 Many airlines have now opened their flight routes to Bali and are adding more flights on their website on a daily basis.